IRTrail/G2E-Filametrix/README.md

 ### NOTES:
 I have included all the necessary parts in each folder.
 They should be oriented to print with no issues.
+-- If you don't see something, or it's oriented incorrectly, please let me know.
+This project kinda blew up in a hurry and I did my best.
 The necessary supports are included, and should be discarded after printing.
 The standard Voron print settings should work quite well here.
-I only have a Rapido hotend, thus, I have not updated the other hot end cages.
-I will work on them in the future (in order of the squeakiest wheel).
+I only have a Rapido hotend I am working on others as I see requests.
+They're located in "Other Printheads".
+-- If you see something amiss in there, please let me know.